-As demonstrated in Figure 6, the project site itself is not located within a historic district and does not possess documented historical sites or structures.
-If any items of historical or archeological significance are discovered within the project site during permit approval or development, it will be reported to the City, the County, and/or the appropriate governmental body for further analysis.
+The project site itself is not located within a historic district and does not possess documented historical sites or structures.
+If any items of historical or archeological significance are discovered within the project site during permit approval or development, it will be reported to the appropriate governmental body for further analysis.